 Method 2: Taking a measurement yourself

-Place your ruler flat against the mirror and align it horizontally with the millimeter scale pointing upwards
+- Place your ruler flat against the mirror and align it horizontally with the millimetre scale pointing upwards

-Looking over the top of the ruler with your left eye, align the zero mark of the ruler in the center of your left pupil
+- Looking over the top of the ruler with your left eye, align the zero mark of the ruler in the centre of your left pupil

-Read the millimeter measurement corresponding to the center of your right pupil
+- Read the millimetre measurement corresponding to the centre of your right pupil

 Please follow these steps:

 - Ask your helper to stand in front of you and mark a dot on your glasses directly above your pupils left and right (Please be sure to use a NON-PERMANENT MARKER PEN)